metatrot/public-vivaria-test/README.md

 1. Install VirtualBox from [here](https://www.virtualbox.org/wiki/Downloads)
 2. Install Vagrant from [here](https://developer.hashicorp.com/vagrant/install)
 3. Clone this repo
-4. To run LLM agents, put your keys in `api_keys.txt` inside the repo directory
+4. In order to start agent runs, put your keys in `api_keys.txt` inside the repo directory
 5. Run `vagrant up` in the repo directory
 6. Get `ACCESS_TOKEN` and `ID_TOKEN` from `vivaria_tokens.txt` that will appear after the VM starts
-7. Go to [https://localhost:4002](https://localhost:4002) and put in the above values when asked
+7. Go to [https://localhost:4000](https://localhost:4000) and put in the above values when asked

 ### Running an AI agent